-Current Overview: Student enrollment in STEM disciplines continues to grow despite a larger enrollment downturn overall for the entire District.
-The STEM Cluster has not been able to adequately staff courses in high demand with full-time or adjunct faculty, due to retirements, resignations, and a competitive job market both in academia and private industry.
-Despite holding adjunct hiring committees in nearly all STEM departments both in the Fall and Spring semesters, almost all departments have empty adjunct faculty pools.
-Fill/efficiency rates in most STEM courses exceed 100%, but the lack of faculty does not permit the addition of sections to meet student demand or generate additional FTES for the District.
-With all disciplines being extremely impacted with students, additional full-time positions are an effective tool to attracting more faculty to SRJC.
+Current Overview for Fall 2018: Student enrollment in STEM disciplines remains relatively stable despite the overall downturn for the entire District.
+The STEM Cluster has not been able to adequately staff courses in high demand disciplines with adjunct faculty members due to a competitive job market both in academia and private industry.
+Despite holding adjunct hiring committees in nearly all STEM departments both in the Fall and Spring semesters, nearly all departments have empty adjunct faculty pools.
+Fill rates in most STEM courses exceed 100% in addition to maintaining moderately high productivity rates.
+To provide more stability in faculty staffing, additional full-time positions are ideal to limit reliance on temporary part-time positions.
+Based on a preliminary analysis going into Fall 2018, the greatest need is in the Biological Sciences Department and Mathematics Department.
+Once guidance on Faculty Staffing for 2018-19 is provided, the STEM Cluster will most likely be submitting requests in those two areas.

-Faculty Staffing Requests:
+Historic Faculty Staffing Requests: